tsackton/taelgar/Primary Sources/Songs/The Heroes of Uzgukhar.md

 Their resolve unyielding, their mission clear.

 [Verse 3]
-Kenzos's courage, Delwath's blade bright,
+Kenzo's courage, Delwath's blade bright,
 Riswynn's divine light, shining through the night.
 The ring was destroyed, the undead fell silent, Victory at last, the battle now quiet.